census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 point with includes a metric name and its value, which is of float64 type, as well as some optional data such as tags and timestamp, which is in milliseconds.
 For lines begin with #, they are either comments, which need to be filtered, or metadata, which including type hints and units that are usually indicating the beginning of a new individual metric or a group of new metrics.
-More details of prometheus text format can be found from its [official document](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
+More details of Prometheus text format can be found from its [official document](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).

 ### Metric types
-Based on this document, prometheus supports the following 5 types of metrics:
+Based on this document, Prometheus supports the following 5 types of metrics:
 * Counter
 * Gauge
 * Histogram
 * Summary
 * Untyped

-However, this is not the whole story, from the implementation details of prometheus scraper, which the receiver based on, it supports a couple more undocumented metrics types, including:
+However, this is not the whole story, from the implementation details of Prometheus scraper, which the receiver based on, it supports a couple more undocumented metrics types, including:

 * Gaugehistogram